-Cash generated by operating activities was \$9.8 million for the nine months ended January 31, 2024 compared with cash generated by operating activities of \$24.3 million for the nine months ended January 31, 2023.
-Cash generated by operating activities for the nine months ended January 31, 2024 was primarily impacted by \$1.3 million of lower prepaid expenses and other current assets because of reduced deposits on inventory and increased accrued payroll and incentives because of higher management incentive accruals, offset by lower accounts payable due to timing.
+Cash generated by used in operating activities was \$9.8 million \$4.4 million for the nine three months ended January 31, 2024 July 31, 2024 compared with cash generated by operating activities of \$24.3 million \$5.2 million for the nine three months ended January 31, 2023 July 31, 2023.
+Cash generated used by operating activities for the nine three months ended January 31, 2024 July 31, 2024 was primarily impacted by \$1.3 million \$13.4 million of lower prepaid expenses increased inventory.
+The increase in inventory was a result of planned increase in purchases to prepare for the fall and other current assets because of reduced deposits on inventory winter hunting and increased accrued payroll and incentives because of higher management incentive accruals, holiday seasons.
+The cash usage for the three months ended July 31, 2024 was partially offset by lower a \$4.1 million increase in accounts payable due to timing, the timing of inventory purchases and \$2.0 million of increase accrued expenses related to the timing of outbound freight accruals.